YoEight/EventStoreDB-Client-Rust-Experimental/README.md

 [EventStoreDB] is an open-source database built from the ground up for Event Sourcing, with Complex Event Processing in Javascript.

-_Note: This client is currently under active development and further API changes are expected.
-Feedback is very welcome._

 ## EventStoreDB Server Compatibility
 This client is compatible with version `20.6.1` upwards and works on Linux, MacOS and Windows.